kisoku/vagrant-rabbitmq-lucid-ha-lab/README.md

 WHAT IS THIS?!
 ##############

-This is a vagrant multi-vm based lab for exploring iSCSI, OCFS2, and the linux-ha stack on Ubuntu Lucid.
+This is a vagrant multi-vm based lab for exploring rabbitmq, DRBD, and the linux-ha stack on Ubuntu Lucid.

 INSTALL NOTES
 #############